-Vertical Leg Press is an isolation exercise that targets the quadriceps, hamstrings gluteus and calf muscles.
+Vertical Leg Press exercise is an isolation exercise that targets the quadriceps, hamstrings gluteus and calf muscles.

 Not many gyms have Vertical Leg Press machines and if yours does not have, you can use the Smith Machine.